wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 Error on IO
 Don’t have terminals on error IO unless they are errors.
 This is the same philosophy used for the object IO terminals.

-Edit the scripting tools to not include Error in, BUT ALWAYS includes Error out
+- Edit the scripting tools to not include Error in OR, BUT ALWAYS includes Error out

-Provides extensibility decorator message methods.
-I could see this changing in the future with customizable case structures.
+- outline in message creating that only four inputs are allowed.
+Two on the side, and two on the bottom.

+# Finished

+`Go To Destroy` Msg
+This should only be called in methods including and past `Pre Loop.vi`

+`Has Destroyed` Msg